EE96/Recipes/README.md

 # Recipes
-Using Git for its intended purpose - version control for recipes I frequently tinker with
+Using Git for its intended purpose - version control for recipes I frequently tinker with.